ClickHouse/ClickHouse/docs/en/query_language/select.md

 The `SELECT * FROM limit_by ORDER BY id, val LIMIT 2 OFFSET 1 BY id` query returns the same result.

-The following query returns the top 5 referrers for each `domain, device_type` pair, but not more than 100 rows (`LIMIT n BY + LIMIT`).
+The following query returns the top 5 referrers for each `domain, device_type` pair with a maximum of 100 rows in total (`LIMIT n BY + LIMIT`).

 ``` sql
 SELECT